-The Kawarau Falls Dam, completed in 1926, is located at the head of the Kawarau River where it arises at the outlet of Lake Wakatipu in Central Otago.
-To the casual observer it might be mistaken for a bridge since State Highway 6 passes along it.
-However, it was built as a mining dam, albeit an unusual one.
+The Kawarau Falls Dam, completed in 1926, is located at the head of the Kawarau River where it arises at the outlet of Lake Wakatipu in Otago.
+It was built as a mining dam but failed to achieve its objective.

 Kawarau River [May 1957], Ref; WA-28320-F, Alexander Turnbull Library, Wellington, New Zealand.

-The object of building it was to dry up, more or less, the riverbed down the Kawarau River so that a treasure trove of gold supposedly located in the bed could be recovered.
-As it turned out this object was frustrated by the return flow of the Shotover River that enters the Kawarau River just before the gorge.
+The Kawarau Gold Mining Company formed in 1922.
+Its aim was to retrieve the treasure trove of gold supposedly located in the bed of the Kawarau River.
+The dam was built to dry the riverbed and allow mining to proceed, but the company was frustrated in its goal by the return flow of the Shotover River that enters the Kawarau River just before the gorge.
 The dam project was deemed a failure.
-The Kawarau Gold Mining Company was formed in 1922 to build the dam and the story of the project’s promotion, building and, eventually, abandonment can be found in the book Walls for Water – Pioneer dam building in New Zealand.
+The story of the project’s promotion, building and, eventually, abandonment can be found in the book Walls for Water – Pioneer dam building in New Zealand.

 The building of the Kawarau Falls Dam was not a simple task.
 Over a 20-day period in December 1925 the lake rose 2.3m.
 To build the piers it was necessary to coffer dam around them with gabions placed in 6m of water flowing at 1.8m per second.
 For piers 6 and 7 the concrete coffer dams were arches.
 By agreement with the government the dam crest was to be a bridge to take the main highway south.